-- Fails to earn a term GPA of 3.0 or higher in the next enrolled semester (including Summer); OR
+- Fails to earn a term GPA of 3.0 or higher in the next enrolled semester (including Summer) following probation; OR

-- Has three consecutive semesters (including Summer if enrolled) of probation status.
+- Has three consecutive semesters (including Summer, if enrolled) of probationary status.

-A student who is not on academic probation may also be dismissed from the Graduate School if the student earns two or more grades below a C in a single semester.
+A student who is not on academic probation may be suspended from the Graduate School if the student earns two or more grades below a C in a single semester.

-Students who believe that the causes of their dismissal merit special consideration may submit a letter of appeal challenging their dismissal.
+Students who believe that the causes of their suspension merit special consideration may submit a letter of appeal challenging their suspension.
 The deadline date for appeals is stated in the official notice of dismissal that is emailed to the student's campus email address and sent to the current mailing address reported by the student.
-Appeals received after the deadline stated in the notice of dismissal will not be considered.
-The Academic Regulations and Standards Committee will review all appeals.
+Appeals received after the deadline stated in the notice of suspension will not be considered.
+The Academic Regulations, Standards and Honesty Committee will review all appeals.
 The Committee may reinstate a student based on documented circumstances beyond the student’s control.
-It is the student’s responsibility to complete a Dismissal Appeal form and provide documentation clarifying how the circumstances that caused poor performance have been addressed.
-More information can be found at www.missouriwestern.edu/registrar/probation.
+It is the student’s responsibility to complete a Suspension Appeal form and provide documentation clarifying how the circumstances that caused poor performance have been addressed.
+More information can be found here.

-Graduate students who have been dismissed may not attend MWSU for one year unless the Academic Regulations and Standards Committee grants their appeal.
-Students applying for readmission after completing a required dismissal period must file a new application with the Admissions Office.
-Students readmitted after dismissal will enter on academic probation.
+Graduate students who have been suspended may not attend MWSU for one year unless the Academic Regulations, Standards and Honesty Committee grants their appeal.
+Students applying for readmission after completing a required suspension period must file a new application with the Admissions Office.
+Students readmitted after suspension will enter on academic probation.

 Final Exam Policy